PaloAltoNetworks/terraform-azurerm-swfw-modules/modules/vhub/README.md

-# Palo Alto Networks vHUB Module for Azure
+# Palo Alto Networks vHub Module for Azure

-A Terraform module for deploying a Virtual HUB (vHUB) and its components required for the firewalls in Azure.
+A Terraform module for deploying a Virtual Hub (vHub) and its components required for the firewalls in Azure.

 ## Usage